MvanderGragt/experimental_protocols/PCR/primer_design_stemloopRT-PCR.md

-# Primer design for Stemloop PCR:
+# Primer design for Stemloop RT-PCR:
 Two primers need to be designed for each unique miRNA.
 For the first phase, the Stemloop RT, a Stemloop RT primer needs to be made.
 This primer consists of the universal stemloop RT primer to which the 5’ 6 nt of the reverse complement DNA sequence are added at the 3’.